Jesse Valenzuela

 Jesse Valenzuela (born May 22, 1962) is an American rock musician and singer who is perhaps best known as a member of the alternative rock band Gin Blossoms.
-Valenzuela was originally the vocalist in Gin Blossoms when the band first formed in 1987.
+He was originally the vocalist in Gin Blossoms when the band first formed in 1987.

 In 1988, he switched roles with the band's new guitarist, Robin Wilson.
 He continued to be a member until the band's breakup in 1997, and reunited with the rest of the group in 2002.